TIY-Austin-Front-End-Engineering/js-assignments/choose-your-adventure/README.md

 ## Normal Mode
-Download [this zip file](/raw/choose-your-adventure/choose-your-adventure/dist.zip) and unzip it.
+Download the `dist.zip` file in this repository and unzip it.
 Modify the `game.js` file to create a choose your own adventure style game.
 Use boolean logic, string comparison and if statements to create a choose your own adventure style game.
 The theme is up to you.

 Use the following commands to create the game...